-Austin Prep's discipline system is aligned with its mission of "inspiring hearts to unite, minds to inquire, and hands to serve," which communicates Austin's charisms (unitas, veritas, and caritas).
-The overarching Code of Conduct creates a positive approach to what we expect of all Austin Prep students: to be positive Citizens, Scholars, and Servants.
+Austin Preparatory School's discipline system is aligned with its mission of "inspiring hearts to unite, minds to inquire, and hands to serve," which communicates Austin Preparatory School's charisms (unitas, veritas, and caritas).
+The overarching Code of Conduct creates a positive approach to what we expect of all Austin Preparatory School's students: to be positive Citizens, Scholars, and Servants.
 Students who live by those aspirational values will find no problems within the discipline system.

-Code of Conduct
+Code of Conduct/Merit Based System